 It’s good to note though that using this oil is a balancing act, as you might need to counter its pure, undiluted strength with a more neutral oil.
 Read on to learn how to use tea tree oil, if you should invest in a tea tree shampoo and conditioner and what exactly this oil can treat:

 Tea Tree Shampoo: Tea Tree Oil and Its Many Benefits

-For those looking for a tea tree shampoo that helps detoxify but also nourish and volumize hair (because why should those be mutually exclusive?), we have just the thing: Love Beauty and Planet Radical Refresher Tea Tree Oil & Vetiver Shampoo and Radical Refresher Tea Tree Oil & Vetiver Conditioner.
+For those looking for a tea tree shampoo that helps detoxify but also nourish and volumize hair, we have just the thing: Love Beauty and Planet Radical Refresher Tea Tree Oil & Vetiver Shampoo and Conditioner.
 This amazing, no-nasty duo is infused with Australian tea tree oil that clears away impurities that can weigh down hair… with a scent that’s as uplifting as it is refreshing.

-People also use tea tree oil for treatment of many hair and scalp problems, from hair loss to psoriasis and even lice (although we don’t necessarily recommend that one!).
-Tea tree oil may have the ability to stimulate blood flow to the scalp, which could lead to hair growth with continued use.
+People also use tea tree oil for the treatment of many hair and scalp problems.
+Everything from hair loss to psoriasis and even lice can be helped.
+Tea tree oil may have the ability to stimulate blood flow to the scalp.
+This can lead to hair growth with continued use.
 Although tea tree oil will not cure psoriasis, it may help with the scalp itching and flakiness that goes along with it.

 This oil is fairly strong and can cause more issues for people with sensitive skin.
-If you are prone to negative reactions to essential oils, tea tree shampoo is a good alternative and can provide similar tea tree shampoo benefits in a much gentler formulation.
+If you are prone to negative reactions to essential oils, tea tree shampoo is a good alternative.
+It can provide similar tea tree shampoo benefits in a much gentler formulation.